semaphoreci/docs/docker-layer-caching_5bd8981304286356f0a53bc1.md

     - docker tag go_hw:v1 "$DOCKER_USERNAME"/go_hw:"$SEMAPHORE_GIT_BRANCH"
     - docker push "$DOCKER_USERNAME"/go_hw:"$SEMAPHORE_GIT_BRANCH"

-The aforementioned commands tar an existing Docker image and push it to the Docker registry in a way that can be found and reused as a cache Docker image.
+The aforementioned commands tag an existing Docker image and push it to the Docker registry in a way that can be found and reused as a cache Docker image.

     - docker tag go_hw:v1 "$DOCKER_USERNAME"/go_hw:"$SEMAPHORE_GIT_SHA"-"$SEMAPHORE_WORKFLOW_ID"